meco-group/omg-tools/readme.md

 # OMG-tools
 Optimal Motion Generation-tools is a software toolbox that facilitates the modeling, simulation and embedding of motion planning problems.
 Its main goal is to bring several research topics concerning (spline-based) motion planning together into a user-friendly package in order to enlarge its visibility towards the scientific and industrial world.

+Motion planning approaches implemented in OMG-tools are described in the following publications:
+* T. Mercy, W. Van Loock and G. Pipeleers.
+"Real-time motion planning in the presence of moving obstacles", accepted for the European Control Conference (ECC), 2016.
+* R. Van Parys and G. Pipeleers.
+"Online distributed motion-planning for multi-vehicle systems", accepted for the European Control Conference (ECC), 2016.

+If these approaches help you with your research, please cite us!

-Any questions can be addressed to the developers: ruben[dot]vanparys[at]kuleuven.be and tim[dot]mercy[at]kuleuven.be.
+Any questions can be addressed to the developers: ruben[dot]vanparys[at]kuleuven[dot]be and tim[dot]mercy[at]kuleuven[dot]be.

 ## Installation
-The software is developed in Python and uses [CasADi](https://github.com/casadi/casadi/wiki) as a framework for symbolic computations.
+OMG-tools is written in Python and uses [CasADi](https://github.com/casadi/casadi/wiki) as a framework for symbolic computations.
 Furthermore CasADi provides an interface to IPOPT, a software package for large-scale nonlinear optimization.
 For installation instructions regarding these software packages, the user is referred to the [CasADi installation page](https://github.com/casadi/casadi/wiki/InstallationInstructions).
 The current implementation of this toolbox relies on CasADi 2.4.
 With the toolbox it is possible to save your simulation results in Tikz format.
 This functionality uses the [matplotlib2tikz](https://github.com/nschloe/matplotlib2tikz) script.
 To install the toolbox itself, run the following command in the root directory of this repository: `sudo python setup.py install`